aaszodi/multovl/README.txt

 	-DPQXX_ROOT=/path/to/pqxx \                        <=== optional
     -DCMAKE_INSTALL_PREFIX=/path/to/installdir ..

+make [all]

+Or you can spell out what make all does:

 make apps
+make doc    (this generates Doxygen documentation if you have Doxygen installed)

+And then finally:

 make install (this you may need to run as root, depending on installdir permissions)

 The tools should now be installed in ${CMAKE_INSTALL_PREFIX}/multovl-1.2/bin.